 When You Go:

-Stay…at downtown Main & Sky, which is steps away from the Town Lift and boasts modern rooms with urban flair.
+Stay…at downtown Main & Sky, which is steps away from the Town Lift and boasts modern rooms with an urban flair.

 Ski…the groomers under King Con Express first thing in the morning for picture perfect corduroy with no crowds.